0v3rride/0v3rride.github.io/README.md

 ```markdown
  https://host.example.com/runJob.html?76&jobId=#
 ```
-However, I discovered that simply removing that small portion (&76) from the URL had no affect on the content in the webpage that was produced from a response.
+Furthermore, I discovered that simply removing that small portion (&76) from the URL had no affect on the content in the webpage that was produced from a response.
 This means there was no need for finding a pattern or predicting the number that would be produced every time a request was sent.
 Do you know what that means?

 ```markdown
  https://host.example.com/runJob.html?jobId=#